schrilax/schrilax.github.io/_teaching/2019-Q4-teaching-CDT.md

 date: 2019-10-01
 location: "Palo Alto Research Center"
 ---
-This course given as part of the ML Boot Camp for Q4, 2019 aims to introduce the audience to Classification.
-Additionally it allows them to work through different classification algorithms to understand the difference between them as well as get a feel for the implicit bias each algorithm possesses.
+This course was given as part of the ML Boot Camp for Q4, 2019 and aims to introduce the audience to Classification.
+Additionally it allows the audience to work through different classification algorithms to understand the difference between them as well as get a feel for the implicit bias each algorithm has.
 The subsequent assignment allows them to practice their understanding on the subject.

 ### Slides ###
 - [Classification](https://schrilax.github.io/files/1_classification.pptx)